maxg/didit/README.md

   [OpenStack CLI]: http://docs.openstack.org/user-guide/content/ch_cli.html

-The script automates common operations, including:
+The script automates common operations, including `launch` to start a new instance.

- * `preflight`: gather information for starting instances
- * `launch`: start a new instance

 After starting a new instance, use `bin/productionize` to copy configuration files from `prod`: